-Scientists from the California Institute of Technology and the Sloan Digital Sky Survey have recently found evidence for the final stages of this ionization process.
-The researchers observed strong absorption of ultraviolet light in the spectra of quasars that date from about 900 million years after the big bang.
-The results suggest that the last patches of neutral hydrogen gas were being ionized at that time.
 Helium requires more energy to ionize than hydrogen does, but if the first stars were as massive as predicted, they would have ionized helium at the same time.
 On the other hand, if the first stars were not quite so massive, the helium must have been ionized later by energetic radiation from sources such as quasars.
 Future observations of distant objects may help determine when the universe's helium was ionized.

-If the first stars were indeed very mas-

-sive, they would also have had relatively short lifetimes-only a few million years.
-Some of the stars would have exploded as supernovae at the end of their lives, expelling the metals they produced by fusion reactions.
+If the first stars were indeed very massive, they would also have had relatively short lifetimes-only a few million years.
+Some of the stars would have exploded as supernovae, expelling the metals they produced.
 Stars that are between 100 and 250 times as massive as the sun are predicted to blow up completely in energetic explosions, and some of the first stars most likely had masses in this range.
 Because metals are much more effective than hydrogen in cooling star-forming clouds and allowing them to collapse into stars, the production and dispersal of even a small amount could have had a major effect on star formation.

-Working in collaboration with Andrea Ferrara of the University of Florence in Italy, we have found that when the abundance of metals in star-forming clouds rises above one thousandth of the metal abundance in the sun, the metals rapidly cool the gas to the temperature of the cosmic background radiation.
-(This temperature declines as the universe expands, falling to 19 kelvins a billion years after the big bang and to 2.7 kelvins today.)
-This efficient cooling allows the formation of stars with smaller masses and may also considerably boost the overall rate at which stars are born.
-In fact, it is possible that the pace of star formation did not accelerate until after the first metals had been produced.
-In this case, the second-generation stars might have been the ones primarily responsible for lighting up the universe and bringing about the cosmic renaissance.
+Working in collaboration with An-

+drea Ferrara of the Astrophysical Observatory of Arcetri in Italy, we have found that when the abundance of metals in star-forming clouds rises above one thousandth of the metal abundance in the sun, the metals rapidly cool the gas to the temperature of the cosmic background radiation.
+(This temperature declines as the universe expands, falling to 19 kelvins one billion years after the big bang and to 2.7 kelvins today.)
+This efficient cooling allows the formation of stars with smaller masses and may also considerably boost the rate at which stars are born.
+It is possible that the pace of star formation did not accelerate until afmore massive stars; on dying, these stars would have dispersed large amounts of metals, which would have then been incorporated into most of the low-mass stars that we now see.